oppr/kiro_fractions/README.md

 - **Automatic Simplification**: Results are automatically reduced to simplest form
 - **Calculation History**: Keep track of your recent calculations
 - **Decimal Conversion**: See decimal equivalents for precise measurements
-- **Bootstrap UI**: Clean, responsive interface using React Bootstrap
+- **Native UI**: Clean, responsive interface using React Native components

 ## Installation